How do Christians participate in governing in an age of secularization and polarization?

 An introduction to the theories, structures, and issues of human rights in global politics, with special emphasis on the role of public justice systems and human trafficking.
 Practical case studies will be used to facilitate in depth knowledge of particular regions/contexts where vulnerabilities exist, and strategies for the redress of those vulnerabilities will be studied.

 The internship course is designed to allow senior students majoring in Politics and International Studies the opportunity to apply their skills and knowledge of the discipline in an occupational setting.
 Internships are completed in corporate, non-profit or governmental organizations and students are required to observe and participate in a job-related capacity under supervision.
-See page 52 for information on internships.
+See page 52 of the Academic Calendar for information on internships.